Rather than entering one exam at a time, via manual data entry, you may upload many exams at once using the batch data file upload process.

 Note: You must submit all Required or Conditionally Required data elements, as indicated in the Business Rules column of the file layout, in order to move the exam from In Progress to Submitted status.

 The relationship between Exam and Follow-up records is one-to-many.
-If you are submitting multiple follow-up records for an exam in the same data file, each follow-up record must be submitted on a separate row with the same key identifier on the exam record.
+If you are submitting multiple follow-up records for an exam in the same data file, each follow-up record must be submitted on a separate row with the same key identifiers on the exam record.
+Key identifiers are:

 If more than one exam exists for a patient, enter the follow-up record(s) for the most recent exam form whose exam date is less than or equal to the date of the follow-up.